Science and Math Showcase

 Students can network professionally, prepare for their careers, explore interests, and connect to the community through various student clubs and organizations.
 Ranging from pre-professional organizations like the American Association of Petroleum Geologists, to service organizations like Medlife, to social clubs, there is a wide array of involvement opportunities at Cal State Long Beach for science and math students.

 CSULB Events & Orgs is the official home for websites of student clubs and organizations.
-You can see a list by going to "Organizations" and selecting a category; the Academic: Science & Mathematics and Career & Professional Development categories are particularly useful for science and math students.
+You can see a list by going to "Orgs" and selecting a category; the Academic: Science & Mathematics and Career & Professional Development categories are particularly useful for science and math students.

 After the Event - Next Steps